autonomousapps/dependency-analysis-gradle-plugin/README.md

     - Unused dependencies which should be removed.
     - Declared dependencies which are on the wrong configuration (api vs implementation)
     - Transitively used dependencies which ought to be declared directly, and on which configuration.
+    - [Experimental] Dependencies which could be declared on the `compileOnly` configuration, as they're not required at runtime.
+      This new features uses a heuristic for finding `compileOnly` candidates.
+      Please see the KDoc on the `AnalyzedJar` task for details.

 This is printed to console in a narrative form, and also written to disk as JSON.
 The JSON output has three components (see the `Advice` model class):